Requirements of the trainee

 - You can only be a trainee whilst taking higher education.
 The education must be at a foreign educational institution.

 - You cannot have completed your education.
 In such cases, you must instead apply for a permit as a skilled worker.
 You cannot have a stay as a trainee at the start of your studies either.

 - The purpose of the traineeship must be to get practical training as a part of your education.

-Normally, you cannot previously have been an intern, or have worked in the same field as the one you are going to work as a trainee.
+- Normally, you cannot previously have been a trainee, or have worked in the same field as the one you are going to work as a trainee.

 - You can either be paid or receive a grant.
-Your pay must not be poorer than is normal in Norway:
+Your pay must not be less than is normal in Norway:

 Rights and obligations for applicants who are granted a permit

-You can be granted a residence permit for up to six months.
+- You can be granted a residence permit for up to six months.
 If the industry in which you will be an intern commonly offers longer trainee periods, you can get a residence permit for up to twelve months.
 You must be able to show a training plan for the entire period applied for.